Zeeeepa/blaze/README.md

 ## Not for Everyone

 We'd admit, Blaze isn't for everyone.
-If you're looking for a production-ready, battle-tested full text search engine, check out [Bleve](https://github.com/blevesearch/bleve) - a modern, feature-rich indexing library in Go.
+If you're looking for a production-ready, battle-tested full-text search engine, check out [Bleve](https://github.com/blevesearch/bleve) - a modern, feature-rich indexing library in Go.

+If you need **vector search** or **hybrid search** capabilities, check out [Comet](https://github.com/wizenheimer/comet) - **built for hackers, not hyperscalers**.
+It's a high-performance hybrid vector index written in Go that brings together multiple indexing strategies and search modalities.
+Comet supports:

+- **Multiple Index Types**: Flat (exact), HNSW (graph), IVF (clustering), PQ (quantization), and IVFPQ (hybrid)
+- **Full-Text Search**: BM25 ranking with tokenization and normalization
+- **Metadata Filtering**: Fast filtering using Roaring Bitmaps and Bit-Sliced Indexes
+- **Hybrid Retrieval**: Reciprocal Rank Fusion, semantic search, multi-KNN, and multi-query operations
+- **Advanced Features**: Quantization, reranking, autocut, pre-filtering, soft deletes, and index rebuilds

+**Comet — a vector database for people who read source.** If you've ever wondered how vector indexes work, how HNSW graphs are built, or how hybrid search combines semantic and keyword search, layers in pre-filtering, handles rank aggregation, rank fusion etc, Comet gives you a readable, hackable implementation to play with.

 Blaze is purpose-built to be hackable.
 It is tiny enough to fit in your brain and decent enough to blow it.
 If you've ever wondered how inverted indexes are structured, how BM25 scoring works, or how boolean queries get executed, Blaze gives you a readable, hackable implementation you can learn from and experiment with.